matstc/whatsnext.info/content/meteor/in_one_sentence.md

-Meteor is an open-source JS framework
+Meteor is an open-source framework for building web and mobile apps in JavaScript.